-Online Banking has added a convenience factor to conducting your business with Alabama One Credit Union.
+Online Banking has added a convenience factor to conducting your business with Alabama ONE.
 However, with that convenience comes the threat of fraud.
-Together with Alabama One Credit Union, you can take steps to protect your financial identity.
+Together with Alabama ONE, you can take steps to protect your financial identity.
 A best practice to keeping your accounts safe is to be informed.

 There are times that may require the Credit Union to contact you unsolicited.
 If you have a pending loan application, the Credit Union may contact you to obtain additional information to process the application.
-If the Credit Union suspects fraudulent activity on your Alabama One Credit Union credit or debit card(s), you may be contacted by an employee of Alabama One Credit Union or third party representing the Credit Union to validate the transaction.
+If the Credit Union suspects fraudulent activity on your Alabama ONE credit or debit card(s), you may be contacted by an employee of Alabama ONE or third party representing the Credit Union to validate the transaction.

 Debit and Credit Card Fraud